crmpicco/pcpp1/gui-programming.md

 `selectforeground` - the colour of the text when selected

 `activebackground` - the background colour of the widget when it is active/under the cursor

+tkinter does not provide a method for creating RGB colours directly.
+Colours in tkinter are usually represented with Hexadecimal colour codes, predefined colour names or custom colours.

 - `Entry` - a single-line text input field.
 It can be used to get user input.

 - `entry.insert()` - used to insert text into the entry field at a specific position or set an initial value